 The next three sample sets of are sent throughout the course of discovery.
 Defense counsel in a case recently refused to answer discovery because the defendant thought three sets of requests for admission and interrogatories were just too much.
 I do not think she has ever read Maryland Rule 2-421 or Maryland Rule 2-424.

 Fortunately, we were sure that the judge that hears the motion to compel has read these rules.
 (Update: Yep, that is what happened!)

 Another tactic that leads to quality information about defendant's case is using alternative interrogatories.
 These are used in conjunction with requests for admission.
 If a party denies a request for admission that goes to a critical component of Plaintiff's personal injury case, an alternative interrogatory asks the defendant to set forth all facts and evidence upon which the defendant intends to rely upon at trial to support the defense lawyer's denial.
 Attorneys hate taking positions before trial.
 (We do too.)
 So if you can pin down what the arguments will be, you will be in a much better position to structure your case effectively.

 This rule does not direct how the questions are to be asked.
-It can be either in the form of a question (usually contention interrogatories) or they can direct the answering party to supply specific information that is described.
+It can be either in the form of a question (usually contention interrogatories), or they can direct the answering party to supply accurate information that is described.

 Frivolous objections come in many shapes and sizes.
-The most classic objection is that the interrogatory asked is objectionable under Maryland law on the grounds that it is "vague, burdensome, over broad, and not reasonably calculated to lead to admissible evidence."
+The most classic objection is that the interrogatory asked is objectionable under Maryland law because it is "vague, burdensome, overly broad, and not reasonably calculated to lead to admissible evidence."
 Many use this objection to the simplest of questions.
-As suggested above, you will often get this response even when you using template questions used by the court.
+As suggested above, you will often get this response even when you using template questions employed by the court.

-They also object because a specific word is not defined (no matter what the word is, right down to question what the definition of "is" is).
-Another favorite objection is that the plaintiff bears the burden so no answer is required, an objection that is beyond silly.
+They also object because a particular word is not defined (no matter what the word is, right down to question what the definition of "is" is).
+Another favorite objection is that the plaintiff bears the burden, so no answer is required, an objection that is beyond silly.